Teaching Teens to Navigate the Healthcare System

 Learning About Confidentiality

 Confidentiality is always an issue in doctor-patient relationships.
 Every state has a set of legally protected confidential services available to minors.
-Some of these services may include diagnosis and treatment of sexually transmitted diseases, pregnancy-related services including contraception and abortion, and services related to
+Some of these services may include diagnosis and treatment of sexually transmitted diseases, pregnancy-related services including contraception, and services related to

 abuse.
 Encourage your child to research state legislators' offices and websites to find out which confidential services are available in your state.